 The Finance Department draws a contingency funding plan at the beginning of the year to address any liquidity crisis in future.
-The contingency funding plan clearly assesses the sources of funding through diverse resources (excluding funding from parent organization) and place aforesaid plan before the Board for their ratification.
+The contingency funding plan clearly assesses the sources of funding through diverse resources and place aforesaid plan before the Board for their ratification.